divVerent/s2tc/README.txt

 *   `NEVER`: never run color refinement
 *   `ALWAYS`: unconditionally perform color refinement
-*   `CHECK`: perform color refinement, evaluate its output and discard it if it didn't improve quality
 *   `LOOP`: perform color refinement, evaluate its output and discard it if it didn't improve quality, re-evaluate the pixel color values, and repeat until no improvement could be made